-Students wishing to enter the M.Div./M.B.A. or M.Div./M.A. programs may complete a joint application through the Seminary admissions office, fulfilling the requirements as stipulated individually by the Seminary, the College of Business and Leadership (M.Div./M.B.A.) and the College of Health and Social Sciences (M.Div./M.A.)
+Students wishing to enter the M.Div./M.A. programs may complete a joint application through the Seminary admissions office, fulfilling the requirements as stipulated individually by the Seminary and the College of Health and Social Sciences.

 FINANCIAL ARRANGEMENTS

 Students are required to pay tuition to each school for the courses required in that school's degree program, which entails approximately five semesters at the Seminary and three semesters at the College.